 Wine glasses can be tough to clean, and failure to clean them properly can lead to the glass affecting and ruining the aromas and taste of your next drink.
 Unless stated otherwise, you’re probably best off hand washing any wine glasses, just to be on the safe side.

 When cleaning the glass, it’s important to focus on the outside and the rim of the glass.
 Even though the wine is poured inside the glass, it’s actually the outside that needs to most attention from a cleaning stand point.
 Washing up liquid or soap should do the trick, but only use a small amount.

 Once cleaned, use a microfibre towel and hand dry the glass, gently polishing it and handling with care.
 We’d also recommend holding the glass by the bowl instead of the stem when cleaning, preventing any risk of breakage (but watch out for fingerprints).

 Wine is not a simple drink, and as we’ve just seen, even the glass that holds it has some form of science behind it.

 We like to think that the complexity of wine makes it even more special, and takes skill and knowledge to truly enjoy.
 Hopefully this article has shed some light on the many do’s and don’ts of wine glasses, and you’ll be able to put this information to good use.

 If you’re looking for high quality, beautifully designed wine coolers to store your wine collection, look no further than Elite Wine Refrigeration.
-We have a huge range of wine fridges to suit all needs, from large capacity units to tabletop models to undercounter fridges.
+We have a huge range of wine fridges to suit all needs, from tall wine coolers to tabletop models to undercounter wine coolers.

 Want to learn more?
 Have a browse through our website or get in touch with one of the team today.